jamesckemp/pushy-left-right/README.md

 ##Bower

-If your are comfortable with command line, you can install Pushy as a [Bower](http://bower.io/) package:
+If you are comfortable with command line, you can install Pushy as a [Bower](http://bower.io/) package:

 ```
 bower install pushy-jamesckemp --save